unioslo/tsd-api-docs/integration/tsd-oidc.md

 Here it is up to the client to request the scopes they want, while the `openid` scope is compulsory.
 This will return a new ID token, with a new `nonce`, tied to the same session.
 If the session has expired, then refresh tokens can no longer be used.

+### Single Sign-On (SSO)

+SSO is an opt-in feature which is tied to a session maintained by the OIDC provider.
+This session lasts 2 hours.

+If a client performs an authorization request and includes `prompt=login`, then the provider will always authenticate the user, regardless of the status of the user's session.

+There are two ways to opt-in to SSO, both of them controlled by sending parameters in the authorization request:

+1. `prompt=none` - if there is an active session for the current browser, the user will logged into the TSD account with which they last logged in with
+2. `prompt=select_account&login_hint=p12-test&id_token_hint=<idtoken>` - this is how clients can switch between different TSD accounts without requiring re-authentication; it requires that the client cache the latest ID token

 ### idtoken

 If the `/token` request is successful, then an `idtoken` is returned, e.g.: